Lab: Observed behaviour over 82 cycles in London

 American Express is supposed to be hard to use abroad.

-In London, that doesn’t line up with what happens.
+In London, that doesn’t line up with my experience.

 Since the Marriott Bonvoy Brilliant American Express Card moved to a $25 monthly dining credit in September 2022, we’ve run two cards continuously against normal spend.
 From November 2022 through March 2026 that produced 82 monthly cycles, $2,050 available, and $2,039 captured.